ASVeraOrg/verademolabs-veraorg/README.md

-# Introduction to the Demo Verademo Project
+# Introduction to the Demo Verademo Project Application

 This project is designed to show the complete SDLC with all of our Veracode tools used at the appropriate places in the build process.
 This complete process will include: